BOSS-BigOpenSourceSibling/BigSibling/gnome_challenge/phase3/gnome_submission_p3.md

 ## One goal of the Challenge was to reach and engage an under-represented group (or groups) in the FOSS community.
 Please share how your project addresses the barriers that underrepresented groups face and how you know they are being reached.

 In the BOSS program, besides the technical aspects of introducing newcomers to open source, we deal with some challenges to inclusion, namely, intersectionality and impostor syndrome.
 Intersectionality demonstrates how diversity dimensions, such as gender, race, ethnicity, and disabilities, are not mutually exclusive categories but intersecting ones.
-Impostor syndrome refers to a person's experience of feeling like an intellectual phony despite having the expected credentials.
+Imp    ostor syndrome refers to a person's experience of feeling like an intellectual phony despite having the expected credentials.
 Impostor syndrome is most often experienced by women, but it also affects other minorities.
 Under-represented groups tend to have impostor syndrome, and they won't contribute or apply for a job unless they have all the skills.
 We want to raise awareness that impostor syndrome can be a consequence of repeatedly facing systemic racism and bias.

 In the BOSS initiative, these are central aspects.
 We address them in various ways: